jisosomppi/log-analysis/README.md

 ```

 Changing back to our earlier setup (with Docker containers running the ELK components) and sending data with FileBeat resulted in a working setup.
 In our minds, this confirms that our problems lie within Rsyslogs configuration.
+#### Wednesday
+We started work on our own sub-projects, dividing our research and workload into different builds.
+The builds aim to reach the same end result with different setups.
+The builds can be found in their own folder.
+### Week 6
+We continued work on the builds
+### Week 7
+Breakthrough!
+Combining previous config files and a crucial new piece of information, we got our Rsyslog clients sending data directly to the Elasticsearch server!
+Of course, this isn't the ideal setup (thanks to weak security), but the satisfaction of seeing Rsyslog messages on Kibana was immense!

+The critical piece we missed was adding `*.*  ` to our `elasticsearch.conf` file (used to define Rsyslog's ouput to Elasticsearch).
+We found this error by analyzing outbound traffic from an Rsyslog client with Wireshark.
+This revealed that despite an error-free debug check of Rsyslog, no data was leaving the client system. `*.*  ` was added to the "action" part of the configuration, which defines which logs should be affected by the action.
+This addition was not documented in any of our third-party source materials, and was a discovery from a few different official documents from Rsyslog.

+Next steps for this configuration:
+* Changing the dataflow to utilize a centralized Rsyslog server
+  * Reduces security risks
+  * Saves logs in case of incidents
+* Securing the log data between client and server
+* Moving Elasticsearch and Kibana out of Docker containers

+In our minds, this solved the single biggest problem we had with the project, getting Rsyslog to talk to Elasticsearch.